hdShang/arxiv-daily/docs/cs-RO/2025-11-15/papers/251112361v1-sac-moe-reinforcement-learning-with-mixture-of-experts-for-control-o.md

 ---
 layout: default
-title: SAC-MoE: Reinforcement Learning with Mixture-of-Experts for Control of Hybrid Dynamical Systems with Uncertainty
+title: "SAC-MoE: Reinforcement Learning with Mixture-of-Experts for Control of Hybrid Dynamical Systems with Uncertainty"
 ---

 # SAC-MoE: Reinforcement Learning with Mixture-of-Experts for Control of Hybrid Dynamical Systems with Uncertainty